 Risks for this surgery are:

-Always tell your doctor or nurse if:
+Tell your surgeon or nurse if:

 During the week before your surgery:

-On the day of your surgery:
+On the day of surgery:

-The outcome of this surgery is usually very good.
-In a few persons, the hernia returns.
+Outcome of this surgery is usually very good.
+In some people, the hernia returns.

 Herniorrhaphy; Hernioplasty - inguinal